RDS Cross-Region Read Replicas create an asynchronously replicated read-only DB instance in a secondary AWS Region.

 Replication Mode

-RDS Multi-AZ deployment manages a synchronous standby instance in a different AZ
+RDS Multi-AZ DB Instance deployment manages a synchronous standby instance in a different AZ.

-RDS Read Replicas has the data replicated asynchronously from the Primary instance to the read replicas
+RDS Read Replicas have data replicated asynchronously from the Primary instance to the read replicas.

 Standby Instance can Accept Reads

-Multi-AZ DB instance deployment is a high-availability solution and the standby instance does not support requests.
+Multi-AZ DB Instance deployment is a high-availability solution and the standby instance does not support read requests.

 Read Replica deployment provides readable instances to increase application read-throughput.